 Not only are they carving out the word ‘coffee’ from their logo, they will also be serving lunch and dinner.

-It’s a bold but forced moved by Starbucks.
-The growing ecommerce trend brings less shoppers to the streets, and so Starbucks needs to increase its ARPU beyond coffee.
+It’s bold but forced moved by Starbucks.
+The growing e-commerce trend brings less shoppers to the streets, and so Starbucks needs to increase its ARPU beyond coffee.

 I will also talk about MyStarbucksIdea.
-Their more than brilliant open innovation platform that generated 277 consumer ideas the past 5 years.
+They’re more than a brilliant open innovation platform that generated 277 consumer ideas in the past 5 years.

 So, what can retailers around the globe learn from Starbucks?

 25% Of All Offline Retail Stores Will Close in 5 Years

 Several retail experts that my team interviewed were crystal clear about the declining retail trend.
 Due to e-commerce 25% of all offline stores will disappear from our streets in the coming 5 years.
 A shocking prediction.

 Can city marketers help retailers?
 Is growing tourism a solution that will stop the retail trend ‘from profit to perish’?
 Dubai might be a great example.

 Or can city boards and real-estate firms help retailers?
 By helping I must refer to the trend called ‘turnover rent.

 Turnover-rent is best described as a relatively new and hybrid model, in which retailers pay a lower monthly rental fee, plus a share of their monthly revenues as the rest of their rent.